-Helena Sonea is an Ottawa-based advocacy professional and is the Manager of Public Issues at the Canadian Cancer Society.
+Helena Sonea is an Ottawa-based advocacy professional and is the Senior Manager of Public Issues at the Canadian Cancer Society.
 Helena is also the Chair of the Advocacy Committee of the Quality End of Life Care Coalition of Canada.
 Helena has led advocacy initiatives over the past ten years, including on food security, disability rights and cancer control.
-In her spare time, she is a member of the Government Relations Institute of Canada’s events committee and founding chair of the Ottawa Mission’s Young Professionals Network.
+In her spare time, she is a Board Director of the Government Relations Institute of Canada and founding chair of the Ottawa Mission’s Young Professionals Network.
 Helena holds a Masters in Critical Disability Studies.

 Sharon Baxter is the Executive Director of the Canadian Hospice Palliative Care Association (CHPCA).
 Sharon holds a Masters of Social Work degree in Public Policy and Administration and has worked in the field of national health policy for eighteen years.